nanxiaobei/react-slide-routes/README.md

 # react-slide-routes
-Easiest way to slide routes
+The Easiest way to slide React routes